microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 # 6. API Details

 ## 6.1.
-Win32 API - MsixDynamicDependency.hpp
+Win32 API - MsixDynamicDependency.h

 All Win32 APIs are prefixed with Mdd/MDD for MSIX Dynamic Dependencies.